dylanirlbeck/tailwind-ppx/README.md

 ```

 3. [Create detailed release notes](https://github.com/dylanirlbeck/tailwind-ppx/releases) for the new version, following the `Added/Changed/Fixed/Removed` format.
 Note that the new version of the PPX will automatically be pushed to NPM and a release will be created on GitHub.

+## Collaborators

+`tailwind-ppx` would not be possible without the contributions of the following
+individuals.
+Thank you all!

+- @tatchi - For implementing the caching functionality and Windows build.
+- @zth - For creating the custom PurgeCSS extractor function and documentation.
+- @akzane - For meaningful code improvements, feedback, and documentation.

 ## Background/Sources